ninevoltage/KDRTracker/README.md

 /kdr (player) - view yours or other player's kills, deaths, and KDR.

 /topkills - view the top 10 players with the most kills on the server.

+# Confirguration
+No configuration needed.
+Just place this plugin in your plugins folder.